Ghplayer2000/Ghplayer2000/README.md

 - 👋 Hi, I’m @Ghplayer2000
-- 👀 I’m interested in python
+- 👀 I’m interested in android and c++
-- 🌱 I’m currently learning python
 - 📫 Reach me by e-mail

 <!---